Roy Campbell (poet): Move to Spain and return to Britain

 In the autumn of 1933, a neighbour demanded compensation for a broken fence and Campbell felt unable to pay.
-Facing a suit, a debt, and the prospect of imprisonment, Campbell moved his family across the border into Spain.
-They traveled by train to Barcelona, where they were joined a few days later by their children, Uys Krige, the children's French governess, their dog Sarah, and whatever luggage they could carry between them.
-The family settled in Toledo.
-They were formally received into the Catholic Church in the small Spanish village of Altea in 1935.
-The English author Laurie Lee recounts meeting Campbell in the Toledo chapter of As I Walked Out One Midsummer Morning, the second volume of his autobiographical trilogy.
+Facing a suit, a debt, and the prospect of imprisonment, Campbell moved his family across the border into the Second Spanish Republic.
+They travelled by train to Barcelona, where they were joined a few days later by their children, Uys Krige, the children's French governess, their dog Sarah, and whatever luggage they could carry between them.